bringauto/fleet-protocol-http-api/README.md

 docker compose up --build -d
 ```

-### Adding new admin to the database
+### Adding a new admin to the database

-To add generate new api_key (passed as a query parameter "api_key") run the following:
+To generate a new api_key (passed as a query parameter "api_key") run the following:
 ```bash
 python scripts/new_admin.py -usr '<db-username>' -pwd '<db-password>' '<new-admin-name>'
 ```

-Working example for test database build from docker compose (username and password can be found in the `config.json`).
+Working example for test database built from docker-compose (username and password can be found in the `config.json`).
 ```bash
 python scripts/new_admin.py -usr 'postgres' -pwd '1234' 'Bob'
 ```
-After running the script, the api_key is printed to console:
+After running the script, the api_key is printed to the console:
 ```bash
 New key for admin 'Bob':